 In March 1835, Mitchell set off to continue what Sturt had started and reached the junction of the Darling and Bogan rivers in April.
 In the region that is now Bourke, he created a stockade (named Fort Bourke) to protect provisions from local Aborigines.
 The site was considered suitable to continue to explore the Darling by boat.
 This idea was fruitless as the water level was too low and after a few days of practically walking the boat along the river, this was abandoned and continued by foot.
 By July of 1835, the party had reached what is now Menindee - Mitchell had actually called them Laidley ponds.

 A common theme to Mitchell's endeavours was the conflicts he encountered with the indigenous population; something that was contrary to the experience of other explorers.
-This again became evident for Mitchell at Menindee with an altercation which resulted in the killing and wounding of several Aborigines.
+This again became evident for Mitchell at Menindee with an altercation that resulted in the killing and wounding of several Aborigines.
 He is quoted as saying the Aborigines were " implacably hostile and shamelessly dishonest".
 (Contrary to the accounts of other explorers).

 Mitchell was unwilling to continue downstream to determine if this river continued to the Murray and returned to Sydney with only 3/4's of the expedition objective completed.

 With the job of charting the whole of the Darling River, Mitchell was redeployed for a third expedition to fill in the gap between Menindee and the confluence at what it is today Wentworth.
 The original plan was to return to Menindee but he changed the route, due to the feared lack of water, and headed south to the Murray and downstream to its meeting with the Darling.
 The intention to follow the Darling upstream waned after about 30kms and he returned back to the Murray to explore the fertile area south of the river near the Loddon River.
-Although he failed, again, in his intended goal, greater glory was his with the exploration of the productive area he named the 'Australian Felix' - which is now the northwestern districts of Victoria.
+Although he failed, again, in his intended goal, greater glory was his with the exploration of the productive area he named the 'Australian Felix' - which is now the northwestern district of Victoria.

-While not specifically explorers of the Darling River, the famous Robert O'Hara Burke and William John Wills (Burke and Wills) passed through the area on there mammoth, but ill-fated, journey from Melbourne to The Gulf of Carpentaria.
+While not specifically explorers of the Darling River, the famous Robert O'Hara Burke and William John Wills (Burke and Wills) passed through the area on their mammoth, but ill-fated, journey from Melbourne to The Gulf of Carpentaria.
 The expedition arrived at Menindee on October 14, 1860, and made camp at Kinchega Station after crossing the Darling River.
-A depot camp for the expedition was established at the Pamamaroo Creek (a sign and cairn mark the site of the camp).
+A depot camp for the expedition was established at Pamamaroo Creek (a sign and cairn mark the site of the camp).
 Upon their departure, Burke and Wills carved an arrow in the doorpost of the hotel to indicate the expedition's direction.